xmount - A on-the-fly convert for multiple hard disk image types

-xmount allows you to convert on-the-fly between multiple input and output harddisk image types. xmount creates a virtual file system using FUSE (Filesystem in Userspace) that contains a virtual representation of the input harddisk image.
-The virtual representation can be in raw DD, VirtualBox's virtual disk file format, Microsoft's Virtual Hard Disk Image format or in VMware's VMDK format.
-Input harddisk images can be raw DD or EWF (Expert Witness Compression Format) files.
+xmount allows you to convert on-the-fly between multiple input and output hard disk image types. xmount creates a virtual file system using FUSE (Filesystem in Userspace) that contains a virtual representation of the input image.
+The virtual representation can be in raw DD, VirtualBox's virtual disk file format or in VmWare's VMDK file format.
+Input images can be raw DD, EWF (Expert Witness Compression Format) or AFF (Advanced Forensic Format) files.
 In addition, xmount also supports virtual write access to the output files that is redirected to a cache file.
-This makes it for example possible to boot acquired harddisk images using QEMU, KVM, VirtualBox, VMware or alike.
+This makes it possible to boot acquired hard disk images using QEMU, KVM, VirtualBox, VmWare, or alike.

 |xmount-0.7.5-1.fc27.src [124 KiB]||

 by Lawrence R. Rogers (2017-05-30):

 * Release 0.7.5-1 New for version 0.7.5: - Improved and fixed the way fsname is built. - Added a patch fixing a bug in libxmount_input_aewf (supplied by Guy Voncken) New for version 0.7.4: - Re-enabled full OSx support - libxmount_input_aewf input library is now able to decompress EWF chunks in parallel, which will increase read speed